-Next, head to a miso house and learn about the process of making this famous Japanese seasoning.
+Explore the formidable 16th-century Matsumoto Castle, nicknamed 'Crow Castle' for its intense black exterior.
+Afterwards, head to a miso house and learn about the process of making this famous Japanese seasoning before lunch.

 After lunch, visit a sake brewery and enjoy a tipple or two!
 There will be some free time this afternoon to further explore Matsumoto.